How to use OcrProgress Tracking in C#

 $vbLabelText $csharpLabel

 You can also call this method on the GeneratedBarcode object.
+For more information on setting precise barcode dimensions, refer to our Set Barcodes Margins guide.
 In the image below, you'll see the effects of applying the ResizeToMil method: the white spaces at the edges of the barcode are eliminated, and both the narrowest element and the height of the barcode are adjusted according to the parameter values provided to the method.

 One of the most sought-after features for styling barcodes is the ability to change both the barcode and background colors.
 Thanks to IronDrawing, IronBarcode provides this capability.
 By using both the ChangeBarCodeColor and ChangeBackgroundColor methods on the GeneratedBarcode object, users can alter the colors of the barcode and its background.
-Below is a simple code snippet demonstrating how to achieve this.
+This feature is particularly useful for branding purposes or when creating themed barcodes for special events or product lines.

 using IronBarCode;